A Route Licence allows you to fly on routes either wholly or partly outside the United Kingdom or associated territories.

 Despite their name, Route Licences do not normally cover just a single route.

-Flights between the UK and countries outside the European Economic Area (EEA) are limited by bilateral Air Service
+Flights between the UK and third countries are limited by bilateral Air Service Agreements.

 The grant of a Route Licence does not guarantee designation by the Secretary of State.